DarkPurple141/teaching/_notes/17_error_checking.md

 The style guide outlines some good practices to enforce this, but here are some other common problems:

 * General poor style
-    * Large blocks of logic in one place, bad or inconsistent identation, etc.
+    * Large blocks of logic in one place, bad or inconsistent indentation, etc.
-* Leaving variables unintialised
+* Leaving variables uninitialised
     * Remember to give a variable a starting value, ie int x = 0.
 * Not accounting for unexpected input
     * Think about how your functions are used, and whether obvious use cases are being properly dealt with